marky7/n8n_postgres_tls/README.md

-# n8n with PostgreSQL
+# n8n on Subfolder with TLS

-Starts n8n with PostgreSQL as database.
+Starts n8n and deploys it with tls and postgres

 ## Start

-To start n8n with PostgreSQL simply start docker-compose by executing the following command in the current folder.

-**IMPORTANT:** But before you do that change the default users and passwords in the [`.env`](.env) file!
+To start n8n, create and fill `.env` file!

 ```
 docker-compose up -d